abeiderman/active_record_data_loader/README.md

 ## Code of Conduct

-Everyone interacting in the ActiveRecord Data Loader project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/abeiderman/active_record_data_loader/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the _active_record_data_loader_ project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/abeiderman/active_record_data_loader/blob/master/CODE_OF_CONDUCT.md).